grid reference TM 067 670Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 last owner Lacon's

-Former Lacons pub that was rebuilt in about 1910.
+A former Lacons pub which was rebuilt in about 1910.

-The chap in the old photo is a Mr. Vincent who once had the inn.
+The chap in the old photo is a Mr. Vincent who once kept the inn.

 The Stow licensing book held at the Ipswich Record Office has a letter from Lacon's to the effect that they were de-licensing the pub in August 1962 and selling the building to the tenant, Mr WA Vincent (presumably the Mr Vincent in the old photo)?